This primer from Worth Data® is to help you understand bar codes so that you can

 With Laser scanners and CCD

-scanners now sharing the same range, it is important
+scanners are similar, it is important

 to know the difference between them.
 Laser scanners